Biden Accuser Tara Reade Lawyers Up Ahead of Megyn Kelly Sitdown

 “We at Wigdor LLP firmly believe that every survivor of sexual assault has the right to competent legal counsel, and we will represent Ms. Reade zealously, just as we would any other victim of sexual violence,” Wigdor, who identifies himself as a Republican who voted for Trump in 2016, said in the press release.
 “Ms. Reade will be heard shortly in an interview conducted by Megyn Kelly and produced by Richard McHugh, and she will describe to the American public what happened to her.
 Her harrowing account is credible and supported by numerous ‘outcry’ witnesses from decades ago.”

-McHugh, a former producer for NBC News’s investigative unit who worked closely with Ronan Farrow on the Harvey Weinstein story until NBC executives killed it, recently published a story in Business Insider that featured an interview with one of Reade’s California neighbors, who said Reade told her about Biden’s alleged assault sometime in 1995 .
+McHugh, a former producer for NBC News’ investigative unit who worked closely with Ronan Farrow on the Harvey Weinstein story until NBC executives killed it, recently published a story in Business Insider that featured an interview with one of Reade’s California neighbors, who said Reade told her about Biden’s alleged assault sometime in 1995.

 In his press release, Wigdor attempted to head off criticism that he was taking Reade’s case for political reasons.

-Kelly’s interview with Reade, which does not yet have an airdate, comes after the former staffer abruptly cancelled two scheduled interviews with mainstream cable news anchors.
-On April 30, the New York Times reported that Reade had agreed to a sitdown with Fox News Channel anchor Chris Wallace to be filmed on Friday morning and aired on Sunday.
+Kelly’s interview with Reade, which does not yet have an air date, comes after the former staffer abruptly cancelled two scheduled interviews with mainstream cable news anchors.
+On April 30, The New York Times reported that Reade had agreed to a sitdown with Fox News anchor Chris Wallace to be filmed on Friday morning and aired on Sunday.
 But shortly before Reade was set to be interviewed, with the camera crew already en route to her location, she pulled the plug, a Fox News source told The Daily Beast.

 Reade also reneged on an agreed-upon interview with CNN’s Don Lemon, the host told viewers on May 4, saying that she cited “security concerns” following Biden’s on-air interview.